 After decade of self driving vehicles with traffic casualties lower than those by cannibalism in CBD areas, Mike and I are giving up the infallible, algorithmic safety of modern driving for a ride in an internal combustion rocket car, commandeered by a composite heap of cells with glasses, for the thrill of momentary loss of friction and possible death.
 But a multicoloured floating whale on a lead is a safety hazard?!

 ‘Yeah, I don’t know, Mike,’ I say, ‘It would have to be illegal, I guess… Think they’re getting ready.
-I’ll check with Lathalfiel if they need us to wear a vest or mouthpiece or something.
-These safety belts look woefully standard hatchback.
-B-r-b.’
+I’ll check with Lathalfiel if they need us to wear a vest or a mouthpiece or something.
+These safety belts look woefully standard production… B-r-b.’

 Anyway, what’s the worst that can happen?
-Burn?
+Burn alive?
 Ah-aha.

-That sandwich-enthusiast-part-time cop-botanist can’t even tell me if the lamellar copper on the van will shield the circuits from solar wind enough to prevent a blackout at full tilt human acceleration.
+The sandwich-enthusiast-part-time cop-botanist can’t even tell me if the lamellar copper on the van will shield the circuits from solar wind enough to prevent a blackout at full tilt human acceleration.
 The car has some shotty 2018 power steering, electronic ABS, non-AI ESP and was probably unearthed on yet another game show about storage wars during the Trump era.
-My client might decide to strap me to his spine in order to make it out of this one.
+My client would be safer with me strapped to his spine in order to make it out of this one.

 The film crew is loading their equipment into the van and I experience the strongest déjà vu.

 I have seen this before.
 And not just this, the whole weeks following the airing of today’s episode of ‘Brakes Off’ are unravelling in front of my mind’s eye in an instant.
-After the late light news the show will have it’s season finale kick off.
-Iron Mike rambles about how hgb therapy restored his body to peak shape and then continues to put on his seatbelt through a hole in his jacket.
-He pauses for a moment, realising he fed the belt right into his tux, instead of around the waist.
-He blinks with one tattooed eye then continues to thread it through the hole in his jacket.
+After the late news the show will have it’s season finale premiere; Iron Mike rambles on about how HGB therapy restored his body to peak shape and then continues to put on his seatbelt through a hole in his jacket.
+Yes.
+He pauses for a moment, realising he fed the belt right into his tux, instead of around the waist, blinks with one tattooed eye then continues to thread it through the hole in his jacket.
 And, just like that, my client is not only legally cleared to entrust his life to a human driver with a disclaimer in his job description featuring such words as unrestricted, reckless and dangerous, injury and, of course, death; but he will also have created one of the biggest symbolic gestures of these last days of a popular, set to boil, blue planet.

 ‘Guys, I gotta go for a whizz.
 That ok?’
 I do need to ask my client – it’s contractual.
 Mike nods.
 The first cameraman, who suffered a broken wrist in the crash, cracks a smile.
 The whole table is feeling a little silly.
 I ask ‘What’s so funny?’

-Lathalfiel, the elf cop who didn’t want me to have breakfast today, says, ‘Ok, bathroom is outside, just go down that hallway then left and then right.
+Lathalfiel, the Elf cop who didn’t want me to have breakfast today, says, ‘Ok, brother.
+Bathroom is outside, just go down that hallway then left and then right.
 This will take you outside.
 Then go around the eastern side of the lake, along the glacial path.
 Goes right to the bathroom.’

 Oh shit.
 I forgot how these Elves build their houses.
 It’s a hive structure with hydronic heating and low ceilings that you want to navigate with infra red goggles and a compass.

-Hopscotching through the damp, narrow corridors, it smells of cold pizza and flowery cologne – an elvish stroke!
+I’m hopscotching through the damp, narrow corridors.
+The place smells of cold pizza and flowery cologne – an Elven stroke!
 Haha.
 I do however quickly check my left arm.
 Not numb.
 The entire building is dark.
-Thanks to some glow flies, I find the door just before I was gonna fold to this looney architecture, pee my pants and sit back down in the kitchen next to Mike Tyson to plan our escape towards the city.
+Thanks to some glow flies, I find the door just before I was about to fold to this looney architecture, pee my pants and sit back down in the kitchen next to Mike Tyson to plan our escape towards the city.

 Outside it’s surprisingly cool.
 The backyard lake is a kaleidoscope of colours.
 The sun is setting over houses further up north and the neighbour is walking his floating whale.
-A blimp of a creature, hovering just about half a meter above ground like a flying building attached to the shortest leash.
+A blimp of a creature, hovering just about half a meter above ground like a flying building attached to the shortest leash imaginable.
 The humanoid waves at me.
-I greet him or her back with the traditional Elvish greeting, two fingers on my neck.
+I greet him or her back with the traditional Elven greeting, two fingers on my neck.